The Spillover by LoKal brings sustainable seafood paired with

 “The goal is to educate Miami on a category of an amazing drink that hasn’t been represented properly,” says Matt Kuscher.
 “When you go to a Japanese or Mexican restaurant you order sake or a margarita and it automatically feels right.
 We want to make it so that when you come to Spillover you order a cider or mead because you’re at Spillover, and it will taste amazing.”

-Akin to LoKal and Kush, the Spillover puts emphasis on sourcing ingredients locally and sustainably (with Trigger Seafood reeling in line-caught and spear-caught fish daily, produce coming from Homestead whenever possible, and shellfish making its way from the Keys and Bahamas close waters in order to dish out the highest quality food in a casual and lax environment where diners can sit back and eat local seafood from our Florida waters, drink some ciders, and listen to blues while hanging with good people in flip flops and shorts.
-Challenging the status quo and misconception that Miami has seafood restaurants in every corner and on the water, (“you either have oyster bars or extremely high end seafood places or way too low brow seafood places”), the Spillover isn’t your average seafood house.
+Akin to LoKal and Kush, the Spillover puts emphasis on sourcing ingredients locally and sustainably (with Trigger Seafood reeling in line-caught and spear-caught fish daily, produce coming from Homestead whenever possible, and shellfish making its way from the Keys and Bahamas close waters in order to dish out the highest quality food in a casual and lax environment where diners can sit back and eat local seafood from our Florida waters, drink some ciders, and listen to blues while hanging with good people in flip-flops and shorts.
+Challenging the status quo and misconception that Miami has seafood restaurants in every corner and on the water, (“you either have oyster bars or extremely high-end seafood places or way too low brow seafood places”), the Spillover isn’t your average seafood house.

-An exclusive to Spillover, the babagooey burger (served on a challah bun and topped with brie, caramelized apples, cinnamon butter, grilled onions, crispy bacon, and honey mustard) will surely give the Johnny Utah (voted best burger in Miami) a run for its taste.
-Other sandwiches include Old Bay pan seared crab cake topped with iceberg lettuce, sliced red onion, tomatoes, homemade cocktail and stone crab mustard sauce on a challah bun; Spillover’s rendition of pan con minuta (crispy yellowtail snapper on a challah bun); fried Bahamian conch; lobster reuben, a Florida Keys classic that packs an entire lobster in toasted crust-free rye bread and tops it with gruyere, homemade coleslaw and LoKal Sauce.
-“One of the cool things we’re doing is that every one of our lobster dishes has an entire live lobster that we’re cooking in house.”
+An exclusive to Spillover, the babagooey burger (served on a challah bun and topped with brie, caramelized apples, cinnamon butter, grilled onions, crispy bacon, and honey mustard) will surely give the Johnny Utah (voted the best burger in Miami) a run for its taste.
+Other sandwiches include Old Bay pan seared crab cake topped with iceberg lettuce, sliced red onion, tomatoes, homemade cocktail and stone crab mustard sauce on a challah bun; Spillover’s rendition of pan con minuta (crispy yellowtail snapper on a challah bun); fried Bahamian conch; lobster Reuben, a Florida Keys classic that packs an entire lobster in toasted crust-free rye bread and tops it with gruyere, homemade coleslaw and LoKal Sauce.
+“One of the cool things we’re doing is that every one of our lobster dishes has an entire live lobster that we’re cooking in-house.”

 But wait… there’s more!